chattiavato-a11y/hasheeshium/Chatbot/chatbot/main/README.md

 ## Demo

-This template demonstrates how to build an AI-powered chat interface using Cloudflare Workers AI with streaming responses.
+This Worker application powers the production-ready OPS website assistant.
 It features:

 - Real-time streaming of AI responses using Server-Sent Events (SSE)
-- Easy customization of models and system prompts
+- Retrieval-augmented generation that keeps every reply grounded in OPS copy
-- Support for AI Gateway integration
+- Optional AI Gateway integration for rate limiting, analytics, and caching
 - Clean, responsive UI that works on mobile and desktop
 - 🔁 BM25 retrieval layer for bilingual OPS knowledge snippets
 - 🌐 English/Spanish UX toggle with client capability detection (WebGPU/WebNN/WebML/WebLLM)